 What is a cookie?

-Strictly necessary cookies are required to allow the basic functionality of the site.
-The strictly necessary cookies in use on this site are detailed below:
+The strictly necessary cookies in use on this website are detailed below:

-Analytics cookies are optional cookies that allow us to monitor your visit to the site, giving us information on the site performance so this can be continually improved.
-The analytics cookies in use on this site are provided by Google Analytics: (Google Analytics uses IP addresses to track visits, these are anonymised before collection and are not accessible in the reporting of the site) .
-You can prevent google analytics tracking in your browser with the Google Analytics Opt-out Browser Add-on: https://tools.google.com/dlpage/gaoptout and Read Google’s overview of privacy and safeguarding data here.
+Analytics cookies are optional cookies that allow us to monitor your visit to the website and how you interact with the website, giving us information on the website performance so this can be continually improved.
+These cookies help provide information on metrics such as the number of visitors, bounce rate, traffic source, etc. The analytics cookies in use on this website are provided by Google Analytics who uses IP addresses to track visits.
+These are anonymised before collection and are not accessible in the reporting of the website.

 Third party cookies